-- Type and duration of the symptoms
+- Type and duration of symptoms

 - First occurrence (time and circumstances)

-- Previous diagnoses or treatments?
+- Previous diagnoses and treatments

-- Impressions, worries, fears of the patient
+- Impressions, worries, and fears of the patient

-- Occupational and/or familiy-related stress
+- Occupational and/or family-related stress

-- Known pre-existing conditions (e.g. diabetes mellitus, high blood pressure, epilepsy)
+- Known preexisting conditions (e.g. diabetes mellitus, high blood pressure, epilepsy)

-- Allergies (especially medication) and intolerances
+- Allergies (especially to medications) and sensitivities

 - Alcohol, nicotine, or drug abuse

-- Similar conditions in the family?
+- Similar conditions in the patient’s family

 Decision-Making Rules in General Practice